 The term pink-collar crime was coined by Kathleen Daly during the 1980s to describe embezzlement type crimes that typically were committed by females based on limited opportunity.
 She is a pink-collar criminal.
-The term “pink-collar crime” was coined describe the growing number of low and mid-level female office workers like bookkeepers, office managers, and clerks who steal from their employers.
-Women were more likely to have committed low level pink-collar crimes such as check kiting and book-keeping fraud from positions of less power compared to men who engaged in acts of White-Collar Crime.
-The Pink-Collar crimes are on the rise as compared to other types like white collar crimes, red collar crimes and green collar crimes.
+The term 'pink-collar crime' was coined to describe the growing number of low and mid-level female office workers like bookkeepers, office managers, and clerks who steal from their employers.
+Women were more likely to have committed low level pink-collar crimes such as check kiting and book-keeping fraud from positions of less power compared to men who engaged in acts of white-collar crime.
+Pink-Collar crimes are on the rise as compared to other types like white collar crime, blue-collar crime, red collar crime and green collar crime.
+Some experts have pointed to the perception that pink-collar crime is victimless crime.
+Law enforcement officials believe that pink-collar crimes don’t have the same physical evidence of harm in the way a murder or an assault case does.
+Pink-Collar crimes are not just those that are committed in Pink-collar ghetto and conventional crime may also be committed in pink-collar ghetto.

 Gender in White-Collar Crime: An Empirical